There are many advantages of living on campus

 The Office of Residence Life and Housing will send out room assignments in Mid-June.
 Assignments will be made weekly thereafter.

-- Freshmen students will be defined as having fewer than 30 credit hours.
-Credits taken concurrent with high school and/or credits attained through Advanced Placement (AP), CLEP, International Baccalaureate or similar programs do not apply towards living experience.
+Single Freshman students, with less than 24 credit hours completed, who are under 21 years of age, with a home address of more than 50 miles from campus MUST live in the Residence Halls.
+Credits taken concurrent with high school and/or credits attained through Advanced Placement (AP) CLEP, International Baccalaureate or similar programs do not apply towards living experience.

 Determination of 50 Miles